The Vermont Statutes Online

 (2) In his or her discretion, conduct a continuing post audit of all disbursements made through the Office of the Commissioner of Finance and Management or the Office of the State Treasurer, including disbursements to a municipality, school supervisory union, school district, or county.

-(3)(A) Prominently post and retain on his or her official State website, and update at least annually on or before July 1, the following information:
+(3)(A) Prominently post and retain on his or her official State website, and update at least annually, the following information:

-(i) All reports with findings that result from audits conducted under subdivision (1) of this section.
+(i) All reports that result from audits conducted under subdivision (1) of this section.

 (7) Subject to the provisions of 3 V.S.A. chapter 13, employ and set the compensation of such assistants, clerical or otherwise, as he or she deems necessary for the proper and efficient administration of his or her office.
 However, he or she shall not expend or authorize expenditure of funds for his or her office in excess of the amount appropriated for his or her office in any fiscal year.